 - PPTP is the most used VPN protocol.
 It’s the fastest VPN protocol, but sometimes unstable.
 It’s the less secure.

 - L2TP is an excellent protocol.
-It's a bit slower than the other ones and sometimes unstable.
-It's very secure, more than PPTP.
+But it doesn’t provide the best VPN speed.
+Also, it’s sometimes unstable.
+It’s more secure than PPTP.

-- OpenVPN is the best vpn protocol.
-It's very fast, extremely stable and extremely secure.
+- OpenVPN is the best VPN protocol.
+It guarantees the best VPN speed and it’s extremely stable and secure.